Harris County residents must cover faces or face $1,000 fine

-HOUSTON — Houston and Harris County residents ages 10 and older must wear facial coverings in public, Harris County Judge Hidalgo announced at a Wednesday afternoon news conference.
+HOUSTON — Houston and Harris County residents ages 10 and older must wear facial coverings in public starting Monday.

 Facial covering order: